 The rash is associated with moderate to high fever, headache, upper respiratory symptoms, vomiting and diarrhoea.
 Most adults who get chickenpox experience prodromal symptoms for up to 48 hours.
 Complications are more common in adults and include streptococcal cellulitis, central nervous system infection, thrombocytopenia and pneumonia.

 Exposure to varicella virus during pregnancy may cause viral pneumonia, premature labour and rarely maternal death.
-Approximately 25% of fetuses become infected and may remain asymptomatic, or develop herpes zoster at a young age without previous history of primary chickenpox infection.
+Approximately 25% of fetuses become infected and may remain asymptomatic, or develop herpes zoster at a young age without a previous history of primary chickenpox infection.

 Consider prescribing oral aciclovir (antiviral agent) in those older than 12 years or immunocompromised patients.
 In cases of inadvertent exposure to the virus, varicella-zoster immune globulin if given within 96 hours of initial contact can reduce the severity of the disease though not prevent it.